-During the spring of 2015 members of the FLAGS school community, including leaders, teachers and parents, were involved in the development of a Renewal School Comprehensive Education Plan (RSCEP) for the school.
+During the spring of 2015 members of the Fordham Leadership school community including leaders, teachers and parents were involved in the development of a Renewal School Comprehensive Education Plan (RSCEP) for the school.
 The RSCEP identifies the school's priority needs based on data gathered from the Quality Review, State Integrated Intervention Team Report, and American Institute for Research co-interpretation.
-Additionally, in late June, the School Leadership team (including UFT Chapter Chair and PA President) met again to review the data, assess areas where the renewal plan required additional support and developed this SIG plan.
-Based on our needs, key stakeholders developed a plan for training and professional development that are outlined in the attached Professional Development plan.
+Additionally, this July, the School Leadership team (including UFT Chapter Chair and PA President) met again to review the data, assess areas where the renewal plan required additional support and developed this SIG plan.
+Based on our needs, key stakeholders developed a plan for training and professional development that are outlined below.

-During the 2015-16 school year FLAGS leadership will be regularly evaluating the effects of the training, support and professional development provided by the organizations outlined above to determine if adjustments are necessary.
-The impact of training and professional development on improving teacher practice will be measured using ADVANCE teacher rating data.
+Fordham Leadership along with WiTSI, Teachers College and Fordham University consultants will be regularly evaluating the effects of the training, support and professional development provided by the organizations outlined above.
+In regards to the impact of the training and professional development on improving teacher practice the principal and assistant principal will be using ADVANCE teacher rating data to track the impact of the organization's services on teacher practice.
 Specifically, cycles for review of observations data in October, December, February, April and June will inform evaluation of the supports provided.
-Student progress will be monitored through the review of students marking period grade data, credit accrual at the end of terms and graduation rate.
-Periodic assessments, in the form of CCLS tasks, the MOSL and January Regents data will also inform on a regular basis, whether the training, support and professional development is having the anticipated impact or needs to be modified.
-Social emotional progress will be measured by student attendance data and school occurrences and suspensions tracked in OORS.
-Through progress monitoring the effectiveness of supports provided will be continuously measured throughout the year and all stakeholders will collaboratively determine next steps in the implementation process.
+And data generated on specific components of the Danielson Framework for Teaching will enable us to see where training was successful and where adjustments are necessary.
+Additionally, student progress will be monitored through our review of student's marking period grade data, attendance, credit accrual at the end of terms and graduation rate.
+Periodic assessments, in the form of CCLS tasks and January Regents data will also inform whether the training, support and professional development have impacted student performance or need to be modified.
+Through this progress monitoring the effectiveness of the supports provided will be regularly evaluated and all stakeholders will collaboratively determine next steps in the implementation process.